What is foster care?

 - blame themselves for being removed from their birth parents

-- want to return to their birth parents, even in abuse cases
+- want to return to their birth parents, even if they experienced abuse

 - feel unwanted or rejected, particularly if they’re waiting to be adopted

-- feel unsettled about changes in foster parents, or have mixed feelings about their foster parents
+- feel unsettled by changes in foster care or have mixed feelings about you

-- feel uncertain of their future or identity.
+- feel uncertain about their future or identity.

-- set up bedrooms and places for children’s belongings
+- Set up bedrooms and places for your foster child’s belongings.

-- encourage good behaviour by setting fair rules and boundaries that are appropriate to children’s ages
+- Set fair rules and boundaries that are appropriate to your foster child’s age.

-- give children lots of hugs, praise and encouragement when they behave well.
+- Give your foster child high fives, thumbs up, hugs and praise and encouragement when they behave well.

 Managing contact between foster children and birth families

-It can often be good for foster children to have contact with their parents and other family members.
-For example, family contact might help children to:
+It can often be good for your foster child to have contact with their birth parents and other family members.
+For example, family contact might help your foster child to: